 - Trying out new experiences can make you more interesting as a person

-- Looking forward to exciting trips can help with the Winter Blues and make you more tolerant of bad weather/a broken washing machine/a flat tyre, which seemed like major crises this time last year, but now can be seen to be just day to day trials and tribulations
+- Looking forward to exciting trips can help overcome the Winter Blues and make you more tolerant of bad weather/a broken washing machine/a flat tyre

-- Once you’ve satisfied your curiosity, the FOMO diminishes
+- Once you’ve satisfied your curiosity and explored different places, the Fear Of Missing Out diminishes

 Personally, yes, I’ve swam with dolphins and sharks, but would I do it again?
 No!
-But I’m glad I did, as otherwise I would be wondering if I should add it to the list of the wonderful things I’ll do and trips I’ll take when it’s safe to do so.
+But I’m glad I did, as otherwise I would be wondering if I should add it to the list of the wonderful things that I am ticking off my own list.